Painkiller995/Cookiecutter-Django-React-Vite/README.md

 # Cookiecutter Django React Vite

+Discover the Magic of Next.js and Server-Side Rendering!
+Explore [Cookiecutter-Django-React-Nextjs-Vite](https://github.com/Painkiller995/Cookiecutter-Django-React-Nextjs-Vite) – a perfect blend of Django and React, now with the enchantment of Next.js or Vite!

 🍪❤️ A Refreshing Twist on Cookiecutter Django 🍪❤️

 Cookiecutter-Django-React-Vite empowers you to rapidly kickstart production-ready Django projects with a frontend, all thanks to the magic of Cookiecutter.
 Drawing significant inspiration from [cookiecutter-django](https://github.com/cookiecutter/cookiecutter-django).